 Question the teacher: a real subject knowledge checker!
 Let each student ask you 1 question about the topic.
-If you win, you get a song of your choice on (perfect way to make them remind you of how old you are!).
-If they win, they can sit where they like next lesson.
+If you win, you get a song of your choice (perfect way to make them remind you of how old you are!).
+If they win, they can sit where they like the next lesson.

 Learners leading: Let students do the whiteboard annotation/deliver your starter/plenary/explain Macbeth’s context.
 It’s more exciting to watch your mate than your teacher!

-Ultimately, I think engagement and motivation starts with you.
+Ultimately, I think engagement and motivation start with you.
 See each lesson as a clean slate and go above and beyond to build confidence, positivity and responsibility.
 None of this is groundbreaking but it is difficult to apply at the end of term when you’re tired.
-Build in consistently positive approaches, fun new tasks and watch their love for your subject grow!
+Build in consistently positive approaches, and fun new tasks and watch their love for your subject grow!

 Lauran @llcoolteaches is passionate about making kids love English.
 She loves to read endlessly about Shakespeare and Fitzgerald and buys too much vinyl.